lead generation

 Benefit-Focused: Instead of talking about features,

-focus on how your offer solves a problem or fulfills a need for the visitor.
+focus on how your offer solves a problem or fulfils a need for the visitor.

 Concise: Avoid lengthy paragraphs.